inet-framework/inet/showcases/routing/manet/doc/index.rst

 protocols include DSDV, OLSR, Babel, etc.

-Reactive protocols require less overhead than proactive protocols (there are no concerning routing when the routes don't change) but also might react more slowly to changes in the network topology.
+Reactive protocols require less overhead than proactive protocols (there are no messages concerning routing when the routes don't change) but also might react more slowly to changes in the network topology.
 In the case of proactive protocols, due to the up-to-date nature of routing information, latency is lower than in the case of reactive protocols.